jeremymarch/hopliteKB-LibreOffice/README.md

 # HopliteKB-LibreOffice
 LibreOffice Extension implementing the Hoplite Polytonic Greek Keyboard

 Type polytonic Greek diacritics with ease.
+For LibreOffice 5.2 and up on Linux, Mac, and Windows.

 ## Features:
 * One key per diacritic